Nules84/CI_PP2_ArtiQuiz/README.md

 ### **SCOPE** <a name="scope"></a>

-The scope of ArchiQuiz is to provide a flawless user experience straight from the get-go.
+The scope of ArtiQuiz is to provide a flawless user experience straight from the get-go.
 We want users to be highly entertained in a socially competitive environment whilst absorbing information they may not have encountered before.
 Ultimately we want users to return time and time again, not only climb the leaderboard and show off their new-found knowledge, but to learn something new every time.